Aliases for AANAT Gene

 GeneCards Summary for AANAT Gene

 AANAT (Aralkylamine N-Acetyltransferase) is a Protein Coding gene.
-Diseases associated with AANAT include Delayed Sleep Phase Syndrome and Sleep Disorder.
-Among its related pathways are Tryptophan metabolism and serotonin and melatonin biosynthesis.
+Diseases associated with AANAT include Delayed Sleep Phase Syndrome and Dissociative Amnesia.
+Among its related pathways are Amine-derived hormones and Circadian rythm related genes.
 GO annotations related to this gene include N-acetyltransferase activity and arylamine N-acetyltransferase activity.

 UniProtKB/Swiss-Prot for AANAT Gene

 Controls the night/day rhythm of melatonin production in the pineal gland.
 Catalyzes the N-acetylation of serotonin into N-acetylserotonin, the penultimate step in the synthesis of melatonin.